How Does JustLend Work?

 What Could Go Wrong

-- Concentration risk as JustLend dominates 82% of TRON DeFi TVL, making ecosystem-wide contagion likely in a stress event
+- Concentration risk as JustLend dominates TRON DeFi TVL, making ecosystem-wide contagion likely in a stress event

-TRON Ecosystem Contagion via Justin Sun Regulatory Action
+TRON Ecosystem Contagion via Governance Failure or Regulatory Action

-- 1.Regulatory body announces enforcement action against Justin Sun or TRON Foundation — Market confidence in TRON ecosystem collapses; TRX price drops 30%+ in hours
+- 1.Regulatory body outside the US announces enforcement action against Justin Sun or TRON Foundation — Market confidence in TRON ecosystem collapses; TRX price drops 30%+ in hours.
+Note: the SEC case was resolved in March 2026 with charges dismissed with prejudice.

 - 2.USDD stablecoin depegs as TRON reserve backing is questioned — JustLend pools denominated in USDD become toxic; suppliers rush to withdraw